Bigil

-The film was officially announced in November 2018 under the tentative title Thalapathy 63, as it is Vijay's 63rd film and the official title was announced in June 2019.
-Principal photography commenced in January 2019.
+The film was officially announced in November 2018 under the tentative title Thalapathy 63, as it is Vijay's 63rd film and the official title was announced in June 2019.Principal photography commenced in January 2019.
 It was predominantly shot in Chennai, with a minor schedule in Delhi, and wrapped by mid-August.
 The film has music composed by A. R. Rahman, cinematography handled by G. K. Vishnu and editing by Ruben.

 Bigil was released on 25 October 2019, coinciding with the occasion of Diwali, and received mixed to fairly positive reviews from critics.
-The film emerged as the highest-grossing Tamil film of 2019 and the second highest grossing South Indian film of 2019 after Saaho, collecting around ₹285–300 crore upon its release, (Note: According to Firstpost, the film grossed ₹285 crore worldwide.
-Business Today, Zee Business, and News18 stated that the film grossed ₹300 crore.) it further became one of the highest-grossing Tamil films and Vijay's highest-grossing film in his career at that time until it was surpassed by Varisu and Leo (both 2023).
-The film completed its 100-day theatrical run on 1 February 2020, and also won two awards each at the Zee Cine Awards Tamil, Ananda Vikatan Cinema Awards, three Edison Awards and a SIIMA Award.
+The film emerged as the highest-grossing Tamil film of 2019 and the second highest grossing South Indian film of 2019 after Saaho, collecting around ₹285-300 crore upon its release.
+(Note: According to Firstpost, the film grossed ₹285 crore worldwide.
+Business Today, and News18 stated that the film grossed ₹300 crore.)
+It further became one of the highest-grossing Tamil films and the highest-grossing film of Vijay's career at that time until it was surpassed by Varisu and Leo (both 2023).
+The film won two awards each at the Zee Cine Awards Tamil, Ananda Vikatan Cinema Awards, three Edison Awards and a SIIMA Award.